How to get started:

 Most scholarships and bursaries require a scholarship resume.
 Use this template to get started - Click Here

+or check out the template posted in the Grad 2023 Google Classroom.
 Some of you may have already created a scholarship resume in your Careers 12 class.
 Feel free to use this scholarship resume in your application process, but make sure that you have it ALL up to date!

 Use the Scholarship Application Deadlines tab above to search for scholarships to apply to.
 Check the Post-Secondary Links tab to help you find the scholarships offered by each institution.